Wenge Musica Maison Mère: 2001–2002: Kibuisa Mpimpa (Opération Dragon), awards, recognition, and internal tensions

 On 21 June 2001, Werrason's first solo album, Kibuisa Mpimpa (Opération Dragon), was released.
 The album is widely regarded as a classic within soukous music.
 The double album includes guest appearances from Manu Dibango, Nathalie Makoma, and Déesse Mukangi.
 Shortly after the album's debut, Wenge Musica Maison Mère's lead guitarist, Burkina Faso Mboka Liya, exited the band following a dramatic incident at the Grand Hôtel de Kinshasa (now Pullman Kinshasa Grand Hôtel), where Werrason slapped him just before performing the song "Muana 13 ans" because he was seen chatting on his phone instead of concentrating.
 Feeling insulted by the subsequent suspension, Burkina Faso opted to leave despite Werrason's attempts to keep him in the band.
 Songs from the album gained widespread popularity across Africa, boosting the fame of the Koyimbiko, a signature shout by the band's atalaku, Celeo Scram, and a dance move that mimics steering a car, moving the arm in sync with the hips.
 To promote Kibuisa Mpimpa (Opération Dragon), Wenge Musica Maison Mère performed on 15 July at a fair in Lemba's Salongo garden, organized by the foundation of the late Bernardin Mungul Diaka.
 They subsequently appeared at the third edition of the Pan-African Music Festival (Festival panafricain de musique; FESPAM) on 6 August at the Palais du Parlement in Brazzaville, before touring to Nairobi, Mombasa, and Nakuru for concerts that had been postponed twice in July and continuing their tour with a performance in Bangui.
 On 3 November, Werrason won two Kora Awards: Best Male Artist of Africa and Best Male Artist of Central Africa, becoming the first artist to achieve two awards in a single ceremony before, and also received a nomination for Best Arrangement of Africa.
 The promotional tour followed, with concerts on 1 December at Camp Luka in Ngaliema and 2 December at Planète Jupiter in Gombe, before launching a Zambian tour featuring three major shows.
-That same month, reports surfaced claiming Adjani, known for mimicking Didier Lacoste's voice on "Blandine", had left the band to join Dakumuda New-Man's Laviniora Esthétique.
+That same month, reports surfaced claiming atalaku Adjani Sesele, known for mimicking Didier Lacoste's voice on "Blandine", had left the band to join Dakumuda New-Man's Laviniora Esthétique.
 However, Werrason's associates dismissed the allegations, clarifying that Adjani had only paid a friendly visit and never intended to join the rival band.
-They also denounced a television clip allegedly showing Adjani rehearsing with Lavignora, calling it manipulated footage meant to tarnish Wenge Musica Maison Mère and Werrason's image.
+They also denounced a television clip allegedly showing Adjani rehearsing with Laviniora Esthétique, calling it manipulated footage meant to tarnish Wenge Musica Maison Mère and Werrason's image.
 Despite his absence from the band's 1 December concert at the YMCA, organized in honor of Bana Kin's reception of their president, Vice-Governor Godard Motemona Gibolum, Adjani was said to have promised to rejoin the band only after publicly denying the rumors.
-Meanwhile, people linked to Dakumuda's entourage maintained that Adjani had already signed with Laviniora Esthétique but concealed it out of fear of reprisal from Wenge Musica Maison Mère's fandom, who closely watched his public appearances.
-It was later confirmed that three members, including Adjani and Burkina Faso Mboka Liya, had officially joined Laviniora Esthétique.
+Meanwhile, people linked to Dakumuda's entourage maintained that Adjani had already signed with Laviniora Esthétique but concealed it out of fear of reprisal from Wenge Musica Maison Mère's fandom, who monitored his public appearances closely.
+Adjani reportedly remained torn, having neither officially departed Wenge Musica Maison Mère nor fully committed to Laviniora Esthétique.